jamesrayman/Ero/docs/euclid.md

 | Type         | Describes a type                                   |
 | Reference    | Describes a variable                               |

-References and Types are non-assignable.
-That is, no variable in Euclid is allowed to be of type Reference or Type.
-Using a Type object in an assignment (explicit or implicit) will result in an error.
+References are non-assignable.
+That is, it is impossible for a variable in Euclid to be of type Reference.

 The only implicit type conversion in Euclid is from Reference to another type, specifically, from a Reference to the value which it references.
 This is done when a Reference is used in any operation which does not explicitly take a reference as a parameter.